-Citizenship & Civic Leadership in Modern America
+Citizenship and Civic Leadership in Modern America

 Writer Rich Lowry, editor of National Review “Nationalism and America,” visited Arizona State University’s Tempe campus to participate in the School of Civic and Economic Thought and Leadership’s lecture series.
 Lowry discusses the differences between patriotism and nationalism.
 Although many people believe that patriotism is being proud of where you’re from and nationalism is “everything wrong with that,” Lowry disagrees with this assessment.